adalundhe/dcrx-api/README.md

 ])
 ```

 Go ahead and submit the request via the `Execute` button.
-This will start a job to build the specified image and push it to the repository specified in dcrx-api's environmental variables.
+This will start a job to build the specified image and push it to the repository specified in the request.

 Note that dcrx-api doesn't wait for the image to be built, instead returning a `JobMetadata` response with a status code of `200`, including the `job_id`.
 Building images is time-intensive and could potentially bog down a server, so dcrx-api builds and pushes images in the background.
 We can use the `job_id` of a Job to make further `GET` requests to the `/jobs/images/{job_id}/get` endpoint to monitor and check how our job is progressing.
 If we need to cancel a job for any reason, we can simple make a `DELETE` request to `/jobs/images/{job_id}/cancel`.